Intelligence failure: Satellites

 Causes of failures to gain intelligence via satellites included meteorological and human.

 Matters of weather play a large role in IMINT failure.
-While radar imaging can see through clouds, it is unlikely that a general satellite sweep could find something buried under a few feet of snow or in a frozen lake.
+Radar imaging can see through clouds, but it is unlikely that a general satellite sweep could find something buried under a few feet of snow or in a frozen lake.
 Another problem with satellite imagery is that it is a simple snapshot in time.
 If the satellite that captures the image is not in a geo-synchronous orbit, there is a risk of the target not being there when the satellite passes over the area again.

 There is also the possibility of camouflage.
-For example, the entrance to an underground bunker may be camouflaged with foliage and it would take an arduous examination of the image to find the information needed.
-Another potential failure is a satellite being unavailable at the time needed because it is being used for other intelligence purposes, and the situation or event of interest is missed.
-Images can also be misinterpreted, generating misleading information and potentially supporting a bad decision.
+For example, the entrance to an underground bunker may be camouflaged with foliage, and it would take an arduous examination of the image to find the information that is needed.

+Another potential failure is a satellite being unavailable when it is needed because it is being used for other intelligence purposes, which causes the situation or event of interest to be missed.
+Images can also be misinterpreted and misleading information and potentially support a bad decision.

-Airplanes and UAV's
+Airplanes and UAVs

-Airplanes and UAVs can respond quicker to requests for data collection than satellites.
-They have fewer issues of failure, however their failures tend to be greater in magnitude.
-Intelligence failure with planes and UAVs: if the craft is sent to the wrong destination then it is unlikely that the information will be collected.
-If the aircraft is destroyed during the mission, unless information was being transmitted at the time, then data is lost.
+Airplanes and UAVs can respond more quickly to requests for data collection than satellites and have fewer issues of failure, but their failures tend to be greater in magnitude.
+If airplanes and UAVs are sent to the wrong destination, it is unlikely that the information will be collected.
+If the aircraft is destroyed during the mission, unless information was being transmitted at the time, its data is lost.